d-kleine/d-kleine.github.io/README.md

 ![avatar](https://images.weserv.nl/?url=avatars.githubusercontent.com/u/53251018?v=4&h=150&w=150&fit=cover&mask=circle&maxage=7d)

-I'm an Industrial and Organizational Psychologist having several years of professional experience as a Data Scientist specialized in traditional Machine Learning as well as Deep Learning with competencies in MLOps.
+I'm a Work and Organizational Psychologist having several years of industry experience as a Data Scientist specialized in traditional Machine Learning as well as Deep Learning with competencies in MLOps.

 🗺️ My experience:
 *	Python programming skills at an object-oriented level and a profound knowledge in applying Data Science methods and Machine Learning algorithms